 During the winter of 2019-2020, researchers from Wageningen University & Research, specifically from Wageningen Bioveterinary Research (WBVR), conducted a study to demonstrate the use of laser to prevent wild waterfowl visits in free-range poultry farms due to their potential transmission of avian flu.

 Previously WBVR research group reported that mallards (flu high-risk species) visit laying hens on a free-range system exclusively between sunset and sunrise from November to February, representing a potential risk of avian flu transmission since wild birds are migrating.
 On the other hand, wild waterfowl such as geese and ducks increase the possible influenza transmission to free-range birds because poultry can get avian flu viruses through feces or contaminated water.
-In the recent study, WBVR established that laser function is to frighten wild birds, then birds fly and stay away to avoid the laser again due to their memory of the experience.

 Results